ThePizzaMuncher/Project-AltLatCE/readme.md

 + the curved quotation marks `‘ ’   “ ”`, as distinct from the single and double straight ticks `' '   " "` most often found on normal layouts
 + the hyphen `‐` as distinct from the hyphen‐minus `-` normally found on keyboards and often (mistakenly \*grumble\*) referrred to as ‘hyphen’[^hyphen]
-+ the en dash `–`, which is used, among other things, to connect two symmetric items (for instance two ends of a range or two competitors / alternatives[^emdr]), to subsitute pairs of commas / parentheses for a mid‐sentence interruption (depending on the spelling authority)[^emdp], or – depending again on the spelling authority – in compound words when one or more of the compounds is more complex than a single word—or not hyphenated.[^emdc]
++ the en dash `–`, which is used, among other things, to connect two symmetric items (for instance two ends of a range or two competitors / alternatives[^emdr]), to subsitute pairs of commas / parentheses for a mid‐sentence interruption (depending on the spelling authority)[^emdp], or – depending again on the spelling authority – in compound words when one or more of the compounds is more complex than a single word, or not hyphenated.[^emdc]
   + ([here][dwiki]’s a link to the wikipedia page on dashes, if you couldn’t be bothered to go to the footnotes or if you wanted to read the whole thing instead)
 + the em dash `—`, as frequently seen throughout this very document alone.
 In English its use is mostly parenthetical (to create breaks in sentences, like parenthesis or commas do, such as here); enclosing part of a sentence in em dashes might signal that it’s more important to the rest of the sentence than parenthesis would